Cyprella/suc/doc/README.md

-Nyx Core 0.12.1
+Suc Core 0.12.1
 =====================

-This is the official reference wallet for Nyx digital currency and comprises the backbone of the Nyx peer-to-peer network.
-You can [download Nyx Core](https://www.nyx.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Suc digital currency and comprises the backbone of the Suc peer-to-peer network.
+You can [download Suc Core](https://www.suc.org/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Nyx on your native platform.
+The following are some helpful notes on how to run Suc on your native platform.

 ### Unix